 We know it’s not always possible to bring in two types of coaches at the same time.
 If you can only bring in one, here’s what we recommend:

-- If you’re just starting your business agility transformation, pursue enterprise coaching.
-Successful business agility starts with leaders, and enterprise coaching provides the best support for leaders.
+- If you’re just starting your business agility transformation, pursue enterprise agile coaching.
+Successful business agility starts with leaders, and enterprise agile coaching provides the best support for leaders.

 - If your organization’s biggest challenge is teams that are struggling with productivity, quality or predictability, then pursue agile team coaching first.
 An Agile Team Coach can help teams leverage agility in pursuit of growth and high performance.